MahendherThatikonda/compliance-ai-assistant/README.md

 # Compliance AI Assistant — Foley's NZ

-A production-grade RAG (Retrieval-Augmented Generation) application that helps plumbers, electricians, and gas-fitters instantly find compliance answers from official AS/NZS standards and New Zealand Building Code (NZBC) regulations.
+A RAG (Retrieval-Augmented Generation) application that helps plumbers, electricians, and gas-fitters instantly find compliance answers from official AS/NZS standards and New Zealand Building Code (NZBC) regulations.